broadinstitute/aso-off-targets/README.md

 A Flask web application for checking antisense oligonucleotide (ASO) off-target effects using NCBI BLAST.

+Based on the work of Eric Vallabh Minikel, PhD from his report entitled *In silico off-targets analysis for PrP-lowering divalent siRNA 2439-exNA*.

 ## Features

 - **Sequence Analysis**: Check ASO sequences for potential off-target binding